-In April 1754 he was rated midshipman of the Bristol 50, Captain Samuel Marshall, and subsequent service was with Captain Thomas Graves, the son of the officer with whom he had first gone to sea, aboard the Hazard 8 off Brest, and the Sheerness 20 from the summer of 1755.
-After passing his lieutenant’s examination in November 1756 Hicks was employed aboard the Marlborough 90, Captain Robert Faulknor.
+In April 1754 he was rated a midshipman aboard the Bristol 50, Captain Samuel Marshall, and subsequent service was with Captain Thomas Graves, the son of the officer with whom he had first gone to sea, aboard the Hazard 8 off Brest, and the Sheerness 20 from the summer of 1755.
+After passing his lieutenant’s examination on 1 December 1756 Hicks was employed aboard the Marlborough 90, Captain Robert Faulknor.

-In June 1775 he was appointed the first lieutenant of the Actaeon 28, Captain Christopher Atkins, as her first lieutenant, . sailing for North America in the following February.
+In June 1775 he was appointed the first lieutenant of the Actaeon 28, Captain Christopher Atkins, sailing for North America in the following February.
 This vessel was later abandoned and set on fire the day after Commodore Sir Peter Parker’s unsuccessful attack on Charlestown on 28 June 1776.
-In October Hicks joined Atkins aboard the Aeolus 32, but with this vessel under orders for Jamaica he transferred two months later to the Terrible 74, Captain Sir Richard Bickerton.
+In October Hicks joined Atkins aboard the Aeolus 32, but with this frigate under orders for Jamaica he transferred two months later to the Terrible 74, Captain Sir Richard Bickerton.

-The appointment to the Terrible could not have been a more providential move, for it was to be his good fortune that nearing the age of fifty Hicks found himself promoted commander on 13 May 1778 as a beneficiary of the King’s fleet review, having been senior lieutenant aboard the yacht Princess Augusta which had conveyed the lords of the Admiralty under Bickerton’s orders.
-It was indeed a close shave for Hicks, as just three months earlier he had been recommended for a position as an agent of transports, and this would most likely have been a path to obscurity.
+The appointment to the Terrible could not have been a more providential move, for it was to be his good fortune that despite nearing the age of fifty, Hicks found himself promoted commander on 13 May 1778 as a beneficiary of the King’s review of the fleet at Spithead, having been senior lieutenant aboard the yacht Princess Augusta which had conveyed the lords of the Admiralty under Bickerton’s orders.
+It was indeed a close shave for Hicks, as just three months earlier he had been recommended for a position as an agent of transports, and this appointment would most likely have been a path to obscurity.

-He was posted captain on 10 November 1781, and in February1782 received the broad pennant of Commodore Sir Richard Bickerton aboard the Gibraltar 80, his patron being sent out to join Vice-Admiral Sir Edward Hughes in the East Indies in command of four other sail-of-the-line and two frigates.
-The squadron took many months longer than anticipated to reach its station and when it finally arrived on 21 October the ships were ridden with scurvy.
+On 10 November 1781 Hicks was posted captain of the Gibraltar 80, and in February1782 sailed with the broad pennant of his patron, Commodore Sir Richard Bickerton, who had been ordered to join Vice-Admiral Sir Edward Hughes in the East Indies with four other sail-of-the-line and two frigates.
+The squadron took many months longer than anticipated to reach its station, and when it finally arrived on 21 October the ships were ridden with scurvy.
 The Gibraltar fought at the Battle of Cuddalore on 20 June 1783 where she lost six men killed and forty wounded, and after returning home she was paid off in July 1784.

-Hicks had the command of the Jupiter 50 from August 1786 until the following February, it being intended that she carry Bickerton’s broad pennant as commander-in-chief designate of the Leeward Islands, but in the event the latter did not take up the appointment.
-During the spring of 1791 he commissioned the Cambridge 80 as flagship to the promoted Rear-Admiral Bickerton at Plymouth.
-This vessel was paid off in September when he recommissioned the St. George 90 as Bickerton’s flagship.
-After his patron’s death in February 1792 he briefly flew the flag of Rear-Admiral Sir Richard King at Plymouth, retaining her until November.
-In the following month he commissioned the Powerful 74 which took an East India convoy out to the Cape 1793, but he left her shortly afterwards.
+Hicks had the command of the Jupiter 50 from August 1786 until the following February, it being intended that she carry Bickerton’s broad pennant as commander-in-chief designate out to the Leeward Islands, but in the event the latter did not take up the appointment.
+During the spring of 1791 he commissioned the Cambridge 80 as the flagship to the promoted Rear-Admiral Bickerton at Plymouth.
+This vessel was paid off in September when Hicks recommissioned the St. George 90 as Bickerton’s flagship.
+After his patron’s death in February1792 he briefly flew the flag of Rear-Admiral Sir Richard King at Plymouth, retaining her until November.

-Hicks was promoted rear-admiral on 1 January 1801, and died at his recently built residence of Maisonette, Stoke Gabriel, Devon on 9 May that year.
+Hicks was promoted rear-admiral on 1 January 1801, and he died at his recently constructed residence of Maisonette, Stoke Gabriel, Devon on 9 May that year.
 A wall monument to his memory was erected in the church at Stoke Gabriel.

-His first wife, Lucy, whom he had married in the early 1760’s, bore him a daughter before her death at Puddletown, Dorset.
-He married secondly Jane Hyde Champion of Salisbury on 26 September 1775, by whom he had a further five sons and two daughters.
+His first wife, Lucy Redding, whom he had married in the early 1760’s, bore him a daughter before her death at Puddletown, Dorset in 1775.
+He married secondly Jane Hyde Champion of Salisbury on 26 September 1775, by whom he had a further five sons and three daughters.
 Two of his sons entered the Navy, Thomas Bickerton Ashton Hicks and Edward Buller Hicks both achieving the rank of lieutenant, and one of his daughters married Captain Edward Kendall.

 Vice-Admiral Sir Edward Buller was a godson to Hicks’ son.
-Suffice to say the Graves family and Sir Richard Bickerton had a great influence on his career and were able to facilitate an old officer’s unlikely promotion and subsequent employment.
+Suffice to say that the Graves family and Sir Richard Bickerton had a great influence on Hicks’ career and their influence was able to facilitate an aged officer’s unlikely promotion and subsequent employment.